Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Modelling covariate-dependent parameters

 for weight vector $\mathbf{w}^{(J+1)}\in \mathbb{R}^{n_J}$.
-We now describe the possible choices for the output of the nodes in the $j$-th layer, which is determined by one of three classes; densely-connected, convolutional, or recurrent, layers.
+We now describe the possible choices for the output of the nodes in the $j$-th layer, which is determined by one of two classes; densely-connected or convolutional.